 - Parkinson’s disease

 - Multiple sclerosis

-Dr. Patel specializes in the above mentioned disorders, in particular, because of the role the environment may play in their onset and progression:
+Dr. Patel specializes in the aforementioned disorders in particular, because of the role the environment may play in their onset and progression:

 This degenerative disease affects the neurons that produce dopamine in your brain from exposure to environmental toxins over a long duration.
 The condition may manifest many years after the exposure, and it becomes difficult to establish a cause-and-effect relationship.
 Parkinson’s gets progressively worse, often starting out as a slight tremor and eventually leading to a loss of mobility and balance.
 The symptoms may progress at varying rates from one person to another and affect them in slightly different ways.

 MS can strike at almost any age and directly affects your nerves.
 With MS, your body’s immune system attacks the protective covering of your nerves, leading to their deterioration.
 MS usually comes and goes in what’s called a relapsing-remitting course.